KarolS/millfork/docs/api/custom-platform.md

 ## Adding a custom platform

 Every platform is defined in an `.ini` file with an appropriate name.
+The file is looked up in the directories on the include path, first directly, then in the `platform` subdirectory.

 As an extension, multiline entries are supported: if a line ends with a backslash character, the value continues to the next line.